zorael/kameloso/README.md

 **kameloso** can be built using the reference compiler [`dmd`](https://dlang.org/download.html) and the LLVM-based [`ldc`](https://github.com/ldc-developers/ldc/releases), but the GCC-based [`gdc`](https://gdcproject.org/downloads) comes with a version of the standard library that is too old, at time of writing.

-It's *possible* to build it manually without `dub`, but it is non-trivial if you want web-related plugins to work.
+It's *possible* to build it manually without `dub`, but it is non-trivial if you want the web-related plugins to work.

 ## Downloading

-GitHub offers downloads in ZIP format, but it's easier to use `git` and clone the repository that way.
+GitHub offers downloads in [ZIP format](https://github.com/zorael/kameloso/archive/master.zip), but it's arguably easier to use `git` and get a copy of the source that way.

 ```bash
 $ git clone https://github.com/zorael/kameloso.git